roboncode/avocadojs/README.md

 ### Connecting to ArangoDB

 First, we need to define a connection.
-If your app uses only one database, you should use `orango.connect()`.
-If you need to create additional connections, use `orango.get( instanceName:String ).connect()`.
+If your app uses the default `_system` database, you can connect using `orango.connect()`.
+If you need to create additional connections, use `orango.get( database:String ).connect()`.

-The method `connect(db:String="_system", [{url:String="http://localhost:8529", username:String, password:String}])` takes database name with options to establish a connection.
+The method `connect([{url:String="http://localhost:8529", username:String, password:String}])` takes database name with options to establish a connection.
 Otherwise, it will use the default values.

 ```js
 const orango = require('orango')